 Space is at a premium in densely populated Southern California, so you might want to reconsider outdoor areas like side yards if your property is limited.
 Debora Carl Landscape Design transformed a neglected side yard into a charming gravel getaway at this lovely home in Cardiff-by-the-Sea, near San Diego.

 A vessel fountain creates a focal point, movement, and sound in the space.
-White impatiens brighten up the spot, along with the purple spikes of Liriope muscari 'Big Blue'.
-That drought-tolerant, shade-loving vine is creeping fig (Ficus pumila), which likes to attach itself to fences and walls.Continue to 7 of 16 below.
+White impatiens brighten up the spot, along with the purple spikes of Liriope muscari 'Big Blue.'
+That drought-tolerant, shade-loving vine is creeping fig (Ficus pumila), which likes to attach itself to fences and walls.Continue to 6 of 15 below.

 Sure, flowers add color to any landscape.
-But plants with colorful leaves retain their color longer–pretty much throughout their growing seasons or lifetimes.
-For a Clappentail Park property in Dorset, England, Alice Meacham Garden Design used a variety of plants with colorful foliage, like Sacrococca, Heuchera, Allium 'Purple Sensation,' Euphorbia wulfenii, Spirea waterii, and Cotinus 'Royal Purple.'Continue to 8 of 16 below.
+But plants with colorful leaves retain their color longer—pretty much throughout their growing seasons or lifetimes.
+For a Clappentail Park property in Dorset, England, Alice Meacham Garden Design used a variety of plants with colorful foliage such as Sacrococca, Heuchera, Allium 'Purple Sensation,' Euphorbia wulfenii, Spirea waterii, and Cotinus 'Royal Purple.'Continue to 7 of 15 below.

 A property in San Diego County with lots of outdoor space flows beautifully from front to back with winding granite pathways.
-Designed by Torrey Pines Landscape, this shady spot gets pops of color from flowering hydrangea, Breynia nivosa, Trachelospermum jasmine, Liriope giganta, Begonia richmondensis, all accented by Cassia leptophlly trees.Continue to 9 of 16 below.
+Designed by Torrey Pines Landscape Company, this shady spot gets pops of color from flowering hydrangea, Breynia nivosa, Trachelospermum jasmine, Liriope giganta, Begonia richmondensis, all accented by Cassia leptophlly trees.Continue to 8 of 15 below.

 Santa Fe Respite

-That lush-looking lawn is actually artificial turf.
+That lush-looking lawn is artificial turf.
 To cool things off, Mark constructed a stone fountain with water that pools at the top and rolls down the boulder.
 Plants used in borders and beds include coral bells, columbine, Japanese maple, and a blue spruce pine tree.
-That's an English ivy scaling the walls.Continue to 10 of 16 below.
+That's an English ivy scaling the walls.Continue to 9 of 15 below.

 Elements of an Asian Garden